mbalatsko/emailverifier-kt/README.md

 Checks whether the email domain belongs to a known free‐email provider (e.g. `gmail.com`, `yahoo.com`) using a curated list of popular services.
 - Returns `Passed` result if email hostname is not a known free‐email provider
+- You can also specify `allow` and `deny` sets to customize the behavior for specific domains.

 List used: [Github gist](https://gist.github.com/okutbay/5b4974b70673dfdcc21c517632c1f984) by @okutbay

 ### 7. **Role-Based Username Detection**
 Detects generic or departmental username (e.g. `info@`, `admin@`, `support@`) by checking against a curated list of common role-based usernames.
 - Returns `Passed` result if email username is not a known role-based username
+- You can also specify `allow` and `deny` sets to customize the behavior for specific usernames.

 List used: https://github.com/mbalatsko/role-based-email-addresses-list (original repo: https://github.com/mixmaxhq/role-based-email-addresses)